payu-org/payu/docs/source/usage.rst

 Clone experiment
 ----------------

-This is the best way to copy an experiment as it guarantees that only the required files are copied to a new control directory, and maintains a link to the original experiment through the shared git history.
-To clone the repository, you can use ``git clone`` or ``payu clone`` which is a wrapper around ``git clone`` which additionally creates or updates the metadata file which gets copied to the experiment archive directory (see :ref:`usage-metadata`).
+Cloning is the best way to copy an experiment as it guarantees that only the required files are copied to a new control directory, and maintains a link to the original experiment through the shared git history.
+To clone the repository, you can use ``payu clone``.
+This is a wrapper around ``git clone`` which additionally creates or updates the metadata file which gets copied to the experiment archive directory (see :ref:`usage-metadata`).
 For example::

       mkdir -p ${HOME}/${MODEL}